 All commands in R are functions which act on objects.
 One important kind of object is a vector, which is an ordered collection of numbers, or character strings (e.g. "Charles Darwin"), or logical values (TRUE or FALSE).
 The components of a vector must be of the same type (numeric, character, or logical).
 The combine function c(), together with the assignment operator, is used to create vectors.
-Thus creates a vector v with components 4, 6, 1, 2.2 and assigns the result to the vector v.
+Thus creates a vector \mathbf{v} with components 4, 6, 1, 2.2 and assigns the result to the vector \mathbf{v} .

 A key feature of the R language is that many operations are vectorized, meaning that you can carry out the same operation on each element of a vector in a single operation.
-Try and you will see that R understands what to do in each case.
+Try v > 3+v > 3v and you will see that R understands what to do in each case.